AmauryLejay/auto_bi/README.md

 	- [ ] Others

 - [ ] Timestamps:
+	- [ ] See timestamp notebook in 'in progress' folder

 - [ ] Feature engineering:
 	- [ ] Text features to clean